16bama0911/zues-volatility-lab/README.md

 - Zeus commonly injects into legitimate processes such as `svchost.exe` to proxy C2 communication
 - This behavior aligns with known Zeus Trojan architecture

+#### Conclusion
+Observed outbound connections provided strong evidence of active command-and-control behavior associated with the Zeus Trojan.

 ### Part D -- Code Injection Analysis
 Memory injection analysis was performed using `malfind`.

 <img width="902" height="802" alt="Ubuntu 64-bit--Desktop-2026-01-13-23-38-28" src="https://github.com/user-attachments/assets/c459cf6e-5d1a-47c5-965c-fdfdf5972d8f" />

-*Injected executable memory identified -- The presence of an `MZ` (`4d 5a`) PE header inside a private executable memory region of `svchost.exe` indicates that malicious executable code was injected directly into the process*
+*Injected executable memory identified*
+*The presence of an `MZ` (`4d 5a`) PE header inside a private executable memory region of `svchost.exe` indicates that malicious executable code was injected directly into the process*

 #### Key Findings
 - Private `PAGE_EXECUTE_READWRITE` memory regions were identified within `svchost.exe`
 - An in-memory PE header (`MZ`) was detected, indicating a loaded executable payload
 - A trampoline-style JMP stub was observed, consistent with execution redirection
 - Attempts to dump injected regions did not produce output files, which can occur with small or protected injected regions

 #### Conclusion
 - The presence of injected executable memory confirms process injection, a hallmark of Zeus infections